Noroff-FEU-Assignments/project-exam-2-CharlotteEssajee/README.md

 ![image](https://ce.accelr.dev/wp-content/uploads/2022/05/Web-1920-–-1.png)

-A simple overview of the use/purpose of the project.
+A local tourism agency in Bergen is launching a new website called ‘Holidaze’ for visitors to the area to be able to find hotels, B&Bs and guesthouses, and for the accommodation owners to receive enquiries.

 ## Description

-A local tourism agency in Bergen is launching a new website called ‘Holidaze’ for visitors to the area to be able to find hotels, B&Bs and guesthouses, and for the accommodation owners to receive enquiries.

 The project required me to create a visitor side of the website where users can search accommodation and make enquiries, as well as the administration side where properties can be added and enquiries managed.